• Skip to primary navigation

 Easier than making Deviled Eggs

-Longtime readers know that I’m not patient enough to roll up my sleeves and make real deviled eggs—you know the kind, with elaborately piped yolks and prettily garnished tops.
+Longtime readers know that I’m not patient enough to roll up my sleeves and make classic deviled eggs—you know the kind, with elaborately piped yolks and prettily garnished tops.
 That’s why I slouched my way into coming up with a Lazy Devils recipe.
 Still, I love the flavor-profile of traditional deviled eggs—slightly piquant and creamy—and when they’re topped with crispy bacon bites, I devour ’em like porky candy.

 So I decided to put on my big-girl pants and actually make some deviled eggs for once.
 I put on my apron, dug my pastry bag and decorative tips out of my messy kitchen junk drawer, and cracked my knuckles.
 TIME TO DO SOME WORK, MICHELLE!